sourcegraph/about/content/blogposts/2024/anatomy-of-a-coding-assistant.md

 ![13_autocomplete](https://storage.googleapis.com/sourcegraph-assets/blog/anatomy/13_autocomplete.png)

 For this, we look at a few sources of information: the cursor position, the surrounding code, and the code graph (a code graph is a representation of the relationships and structures within a codebase, mapping entities such as classes and methods to show how they are interconnected).
-Using heuristics, such as examining the cursor position within the code graph, we determine if the user wants a single-line suggestion or a multi-line suggestion.
+We use the current cursor position within the code graph to determine if the user wants a single-line suggestion or a multi-line suggestion.
 Once we determine that, we add more context by looking through recent files and open tabs.
-Within those, we find similar code snippets to the surrounding code of the current cursor.
+Within those, we find code snippets related to the code you're currently writing.

 ![14_autocomplete2](https://storage.googleapis.com/sourcegraph-assets/blog/anatomy/14_autocomplete2.png)